entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The posterodorsal process of the lateral rostral is also referred to as the "lachrymal process" (de Carvalho et al., 2013).
+> - Clement *et al.* (2024): "The posterodorsal process of the lateral rostral is also referred to as the "lachrymal process" (de Carvalho et al., 2013).
 It is a well-developed and well-defined process that extends towards the midline of the skull roof (see *Axelrodichthys maiseyi*, de Carvalho et al. (2013, fig. 3B))."

 > - The coding of *Qujingodus* is ?.